Toggle: English / Spanish

 Urinary catheters are used to drain the bladder.
 Your health care provider may recommend that you use a catheter if you have:

-Usually your health care provider will use the smallest possible catheter.
+In most cases, your provider will use the smallest catheter that is appropriate.

 INDWELLING URETHRAL CATHETERS

 An indwelling urinary catheter is one that is left in the bladder.
 You may use an indwelling catheter for a short time or a long time.

 An indwelling catheter collects urine by attaching to a drainage bag.
 The bag has a valve that can be opened to allow urine to flow out.
 Some of these bags can be secured to your leg.
 This allows you to wear the bag under your clothes.
 An indwelling catheter may be inserted into the bladder in 2 ways:

 - Most often, the catheter is inserted through the urethra.
 This is the tube that carries urine from the bladder to the outside of the body.

 - Sometimes, the provider will insert a catheter into your bladder through a small hole in your belly.
 This is done at a hospital or provider's office.

 An indwelling catheter has a small balloon inflated on the end of it.
 This prevents the catheter from sliding out of your body.
 When the catheter needs to be removed, the balloon is deflated.